 |I read the letter that my daughter sent.|

-By using が it’s clear who is doing the reading and who is doing the writing.
+In the last sentence, by using が it’s clear who is doing the reading and who is doing the sending.
 You can see that the topic particle really only has the ability to link the topic to the final verb in the sentence—everything else is just inferred in the absence of information.

 Note further that the overall sentence structure of topic-details-verb still holds.